Catoctin Wildlife Preserve is a private, professionally operated facility. We insist on a drug-free facility.

 Responsible for the physical and mental well being over 700 animals in the Poikilothermic, Homeothermic and Safari departments.
 Supervises a staff of 10 to 16 full time and part time animal care persons and 10 to 14 seasonal/part timers.
 Reports to Asst.
 Director of Zoological Affairs.
 At least 5 years supervisory experience managing a public collection in a medium sized zoological facility required.
 College degree in biology or related field or ten years experience in zoo field also required.
 Salary commensurate with experience and competitive in the field.
 Please do not apply if you do not have the required experiences.

-Immediate opening for Guest Services Administrator for active, busy office.
+Guest Services Administrator for active, busy office.
+Interviews for this opening will begin in early March 2019

 - Overseeing small group of seasonal staff